rtyler/brokenco.de/_posts/2019-05-06-whats-uplink.md

 The `SECURITY` ticket which inspired this telemetry-oriented approach was another one of those tickets everybody seems to know only by its number.
-The problem, as Daniel describes in his blog post:
+The problem was, as Daniel describes in his blog post:

 > *Jenkins uses the Stapler web framework for HTTP request handling.
 Stapler’s
 > basic premise is that it uses reflective access to code elements matching its